thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-09-20-h0t-club-dilate-ensemble-awarded-residencies.markdown

 ## Public presentation at CounterPulse
 Both collectives kicked off their respective 16-week residencies by participating at [The CounterPulse Festival 2021](https://counterpulse.org/event/festival2021/), including a presentation of their upcoming projects.
 This was followed by a roundtable conversation focusing on the themes of artist network collaborations.

-The event: [ThoughtWorks Arts Improvising The Net(Work) Kick-off Talk](https://counterpulse.org/event/improvising-the-network/) took place on September 15th at 3PM EDT Via Zoom.
+The event: [Thoughtworks Arts Improvising The Net(Work) Kick-off Talk](https://counterpulse.org/event/improvising-the-network/) took place on September 15th at 3PM EDT Via Zoom.

 You can learn more about [h0t club and Dilate Ensemble in our announcement blog](https://thoughtworksarts.io/blog/h0t-club-dilate-ensemble-counterpulse-residencies/).